Geetika13012005/Educational-website-/README.md

-# 🎓 EduSphere – Empowering Education Digitally
+# 🎓 Aldenare University – A Digital Gateway to Learning

-EduSphere is a modern, multi-page educational website designed to enhance the learning experience for students.
-With intuitive navigation, user authentication, course enrollment, and advanced location mapping features, this platform bridges the gap between students and quality education.
+Welcome to the official repository of **Aldenare University**, a modern and fully responsive educational website designed to provide students with an intuitive, engaging, and feature-rich digital campus experience.
+This multi-page website includes everything from course discovery to user authentication and institutional contact access.

+---

-## 🚀 Features
+## 🌟 Key Features

-- 🌐 **Multi-Page Layout** – Clean and responsive interface with pages like Home, About, Courses, Contact, and more.
+- 🏠 **Home Page** – Showcases the university’s mission, featured courses, news, and announcements.
+- 📖 **About Page** – Highlights the history, vision, and academic excellence of Aldenare University.
+- 📞 **Contact Page** – Enables students and visitors to get in touch with the university administration.
-- 🔐 **Login/Sign-Up System** – Secure authentication for students to create and manage their accounts.
+- 🔐 **Login / Sign-Up Pages** – Secure login and registration functionality for students.
-- 📚 **Course Enrollment** – Students can explore various courses and enroll directly through the platform.
-- 🗺️ **Interactive Map Integration** – Advanced location-based feature to display nearby learning centers or events.
+- 🎯 **Student Dashboard** (optional future enhancement) – View and manage enrolled courses, schedules, and academic progress.
-- 📱 **Responsive Design** – Optimized for desktops, tablets, and mobile devices.
+- 🌐 **Fully Responsive** – Optimized design across desktop, tablet, and mobile devices.

-- 💬 **Contact Form** – Get in touch with the institution or support team easily.
+---

 ## 🛠️ Tech Stack

-- **Frontend**: HTML5, CSS3, JavaScript (Vanilla)
+- **Frontend**: HTML5, CSS3, JavaScript
-- **Backend (Optional for dynamic version)**: Node.js / PHP / Python Flask
-- **Database**: MySQL / Firebase (if applicable)
+- **Database**:  MySQL
-- **APIs**: Google Maps API (for advanced location features)